Pogodaanton/Shadis/README.md

 # Getting Started

-Shadis is still _in beta_ and will not be released in form of a pre-compiled package, until it reaches a stable stage.
-That said, it is **already possible** to generate fully-functional production builds.
+Shadis is still _in beta_ and will not be released as a pre-compiled package until it reaches a stable stage.
+That said, it already **is possible** to generate fully functional production builds.

 ## Generating a production build